 Heavenly Bodies AKA MAF Unit 0 is a 16’ tall 6’ diam steel and illuminated resin rocket planetarium.
 Marrying biological and technological imagery and symbolism, Its cosmic patterns and nano-tech vibe seek to connect us to our origins as well as point us to our future.
 Construction finished in fall 2017 for Heavenly Bodies a B.C.
 Arts Council funded project had its first appearance at Revelstoke's new Luna Public Arts Festival.

-Public art has been a focus for several years but 2018 will see Kate Tupper focusing on smaller more intricate pieces with a new body of work funded by another B.C.
+Public art has been a focus for several years but 2018 and 2019 will see Kate Tupper focusing on smaller more intricate pieces with a new body of work funded by another B.C.
 Arts Council grant titled Dynamis; Kinetic sensory down-regulating sculptures that create psychic sanctuaries.
 A series of mild steel, invented mythological power objects invite activation through physical interaction.
 Formed, fitted, welded, hand painted devices.
 Kinetic and interactive, composed of mild steel, accentuated with mechanics, resins, liquids, sound, and light.
 A collection of enchanted 3D botanics.
 Hybrid cocooned mysteries.
 Ethereal obscurities.
 Crystal, barnacle, matrix technologies.
 Fantastical dreamy components; devices of Sci fi myth await us.
 Just Imagine.